BettaSplendid/BettaSplendid/README.md

 ### Hi there 👋

+I am a junior dev currently studying web dev!
+If you found this profile, you probably know me in real life!

 ![](https://komarev.com/ghpvc/?username=BettaSplendid&style=for-the-badge)
 <!--
 **BettaSplendid/BettaSplendid** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.